What is the current state of Ghanaian football?

 - Better digital visibility – It goes without saying that all brands need to keep up with the times in order to stay in front of the pack; and this sadly, is not the case when you look at the digital presence of Ghanaian football.
 This is because most clubs barely possess active official social media pages or websites; thereby deterring people from wanting to know more about them and their activities, which is sad; because should this be done it not only connects them to their desired markets and audiences; but also builds trust and credibility with potential suitors and investors, both locally and internationally.

-Given these points; the major stakeholders in Ghanaian football; namely the Ghana Football Association (GFA), the Premier League Board (PLB) and Ghanaian League Clubs Association (GHALCA) all need to agree on a framework; which allows for them collectively and also individually to have a more marketable presence.
-Moreover, this should be done in relation to the general vision and long term goals of the nation; so as to then tie in with other sectors in Ghana; for instance, the tourism and health sectors, to become a more wholesome package for the consumer.
+Given these points; the major stakeholders in Ghanaian football; namely the Ghana Football Association (GFA), the Premier League Board (PLB), and the Ghanaian League Clubs Association (GHALCA) all need to agree on a framework; which allows for them collectively and also individually to have a more marketable presence.
+Moreover, this should be done in relation to the general vision and long-term goals of the nation; so as to then tie in with other sectors in Ghana; for instance, the tourism and health sectors, to become a more wholesome package for the consumer.